Marine Corps Enlisted Job Descriptions—0151 MOS

 Duties and Responsibilities of MOS 0151—Administrative Clerk

-Administrative clerks performed clerical and administrative duties, including postal service, incident to general and operational administration.
+Administrative clerks performed clerical and administrative duties—including postal service—incident to general and operational administration.
 They used both manual and automated information systems.
-Typical duties consisted of:
+Typical duties included:

 - The preparation of naval correspondence and messages